Pfc. Robert Gemmell Gill Jr.

 During the night of December 30, the POWs heard the sound of depth charges exploding in the water.
 The ship arrived at Takao, Formosa, on December 31 and docked around 11:30 AM.
 After arriving at Takao, Formosa, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.
 From January 1 through the 5, the POWs received one meal and day and very little water.
 This resulted in the death rate among the POWs to rise.
 On January 6, the POWs began to receive two meals a day.
 Those POWs who were on the Brazil Maru were transferred to the forward hold of the Enoura Maru.

 The Enoura Maru came under attack from American planes the morning of January 9.
-The POWs were receiving their first meal of the day, when the sound of ship's machineguns was heard.
-The explosions of bombs falling closer and closer to the ship was also heard.
+The POWs were receiving their first meal of the day when the sound of ship’s machine guns was heard.
+The explosions of bombs falling closer and closer to the ship were also heard.
 The waves created from the explosions rocked the ship.

 One bomb exploded outside the hull near the corner of the forward hold blowing a hole in the side of the ship.
 A second bomb fell through the open hatch and exploded killing 285 prisoners.
 The surviving POWs remained in the hold for three days with the dead.
 To get the Japanese to do something, they piled the dead in a stack right under the hatch.
 This way the dead would be the first thing the Japanese saw when they looked into the hold.
 The stench from the dead filled the air.